-In 2021, Faroe Islands' operating performance improved, with a gross operating balance (GOB) of DKK770 million or sound 8.8% of operating revenue (2.3% in 2020).
-The improvement of the performance was primarily driven by the growing collections of tax revenues, representing around 70% of operating revenue, that move in line with the nominal GDP thus providing a natural hedge against inflation.
-Direct taxes (income and corporate taxes) and indirect taxes (value added tax) contributed 35% and 33% to the operating revenues in 2021, respectively.
-The overall tax revenues growth of 4.6% in 2021 will slow down to 1.8% in 2022, which will result in lower GOB projected at solid 5% of operating revenue.
+In 2022, Faroe Islands' operating performance remained strong, with a gross operating balance (GOB) of 8% of operating revenue.
+The performance was primarily driven by the growing collections of tax revenues, representing around 70% of operating revenue, that move in line with the nominal GDP thus providing a natural hedge against inflation.
+Direct taxes (income and corporate taxes) and indirect taxes (value added tax) contributed 38% and 34% to the operating revenues in 2022, respectively.
+The overall tax revenues growth of 6.3% in 2022 will slow down to 2.8% in 2023, which nonetheless result in a GOB projected at solid 6.4% of operating revenue.